katterfelto/katterfelto.github.io/docs/blog/posts/getting-started-with-embedio.md

 Logger.UnregisterLogger<ConsoleLogger>();
 ```

 The web content we are serving is very simple but at least we have something running.
-In the next step we will serve multiple files, intially from a local folder, then from a zip file and finally from embedded resources within our application assembly.
+In the next step we would be to serve multiple files, intially from a local folder, then from a zip file and finally from embedded resources within our application assembly.

 ## Finally